Tips for Preventing Uncashed Retirement Checks

 Decrease the burden of uncashed checks by:

 - Discussing with terminating employees during the exit interview the options for their retirement plan.
-Employees may forget they have a company-sponsored retirement plan, or don’t know how to manage it.
+They may forget they have a company-sponsored retirement plan, or don’t know how to manage it.

 - Reminding departing employees that they can roll over their retirement assets into their new employer’s plan.
 Your plan’s service provider or the new employer can answer questions the former employee may have about the rollover process.